Shah Rukh Khan: 2004–2009: Comeback

-2010–2014: My Name Is Khan and expansion to action and comedy
+2010–2014: Expansion to action and comedy

 After refusing the role that subsequently went to Anil Kapoor in Danny Boyle's Slumdog Millionaire (2008), Khan began shooting My Name Is Khan (2010), his fourth collaboration with director Karan Johar and his sixth with Kajol.
 The film is based on a true story and set against the backdrop of perceptions of Islam after the 11 September attacks.
-Khan plays Rizwan Khan, a Muslim suffering from mild Asperger syndrome who sets out on a journey across America to meet the country's president, in a role that film scholar Stephen Teo sees as a "symbol of assertive rasa values" and another example of Khan representing NRI identity in global Bollywood.
+Khan plays Rizwan Khan, a Muslim suffering from mild Asperger syndrome who sets out on a journey across America to meet the country's president, a role that film scholar Stephen Teo sees as a "symbol of assertive rasa values" and another example of Khan representing NRI identity in global Bollywood.
 To provide an accurate portrayal of a sufferer without disparagement, Khan spent several months researching his role by reading books, watching videos and talking to people affected by the condition.
-Upon release, My Name is Khan became one of the highest grossing Bollywood films of all time outside India, and earned Khan his eighth Filmfare Award for Best Actor, equalling the record for the most wins in the category with actor Dilip Kumar.
+Upon release, My Name is Khan became one of the highest grossing Bollywood films of all time outside India, and earned Khan his eighth Filmfare Award for Best Actor, equalling the record for the most wins in the category with Dilip Kumar.
 Jay Wesissberg from Variety noted how Khan portrayed the Asperger's sufferer with "averted eyes, springy steps, [and] stuttered repetitions of memorized texts", believing it to have been a "standout performance sure to receive the Autism Society's gold seal of approval".

 In 2011, Khan starred alongside Arjun Rampal and Kareena Kapoor in Anubhav Sinha's superhero film Ra.One, his first work in this subgenre, as a favour to his children.
-The film follows the story of a London-based videogame designer who creates a villainous character who escapes into the real world.
+The film follows the story of a London-based video game designer who creates a villainous character who escapes into the real world.
 It was billed as Bollywood's most expensive production; it had an estimated budget of ₹1.25 billion.
 Despite negative media coverage of the film's box office performance, Ra.One was a financial success with a gross of ₹2.4 billion.
-The film, and Khan's portrayal of a dual role, received mixed reviews; while most critics praised his performance as the robotic superhero G.One, though they criticised his portrayal of the videogame designer Shekhar.
+The film, and Khan's portrayal of a dual role, received mixed reviews; while most critics praised his performance as the robotic superhero G.One, they criticised his portrayal of the video game designer Shekhar.
 Khan's second release of 2011 was Don 2, a sequel to Don (2006).
-To prepare for his role, Khan exercised extensively and performed most of the stunts himself.
+To prepare for his role, Khan exercised extensively as he performed most of the stunts himself.
 His performance earned him positive reviews from critics; Nikhat Kazmi of The Times of India said, "Shah Rukh remains in command and never loses his foothold, neither through the dramatic sequences nor through the action cuts".
 The year's highest grossing Bollywood production abroad, it was showcased at the 62nd Berlin International Film Festival.